Settorezero/KeyBoh/README.md

 ## Code examples
 See in the [Arduino folder](./arduino) for code examples.
 We're currently working to a multi-predefined configurable keyset for various applications, so stay tuned.

+In the [keys.txt](./docs/keys.txt) document are reported the names for the keys of the keyboard as used by NicoHood library

 ## Connection table
 To do.
 In the meanwhile look at schematic in the [docs folder](./docs)